rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 padding, arrays).
 The relationship is that for `take x = RW<ct>(expr)` we have `expr : pointer, x : to_basetype(ct)`. -->

-_Exercise._ <span style="color:red">TODO: it would be nice to add an exercise that involves using the error messages to find a bug...</span>
+{{ todo("TODO: It would be nice to add an exercise that involves using the error messages to find a bug.") }}